 Create, assign, and manage roles

-Roles control the operations that a user can perform in their Identity as a Service account.
-A role defines a list of system entities and permissions for those entities.
-System entities identify different Identity as a Service management areas.
-For example, a user assigned the User Passkey/FIDO2 Token Management entity can view, add, edit, remove, or perform all actions on a Passkey/FIDO2 token, depending on the permissions assigned to that role.
+Roles control what users can do in IDaaS.
+Each role defines which system entities a user can access and which actions they can perform on those entities.
+System entities represent different IDaaS management areas.
+For example, a role that includes the User Passkey/FIDO2 Token Management entity allows a user to view, add, edit, or remove Passkey/FIDO2 tokens, depending on the permissions assigned to the role.

-There are five system-defined roles, which cannot be changed.
+IDaaS includes five system‑defined roles that you cannot change.
 Administrators can also create custom roles.
 Changes to a role take effect the next time the user logs in.
-System-defined Identity as a Service roles and roles assigned to user accounts that are synchronized with Active Directory cannot be changed.
+You cannot modify system‑defined roles or roles assigned to user accounts synchronized with Active Directory.

 System-defined roles include:

-- Auditor: This role gives view-only access to the features available on the administrator portal.
-It has the Manage All Roles permission setting enabled by default.
+- Auditor.
+Provides view-only access to the features available in the Administrator Portal.
+IDaaS enables the Manage All Roles permission by default.

-- Super Administrator: This role provides full access to the features available on the administrator portal.
+- Super Administrator.
+Provides full access to the features available on the Administrator Portal.
 It has the Manage All Roles setting enabled by default.

-- Help Desk Administrator: Administrators assigned the Help Desk Administrator role can manage other user accounts with the Auditor and Help Desk Administrator roles and those without a role (end users).
-They cannot manage users with Super Administrator or custom roles.
-The Manage All Roles setting cannot be modified for this role.
+- Help Desk Administrator.
+Allows management of other user accounts with the Auditor and Help Desk Administrator roles and those without a role (end users).

-- SCIM Provisioning: This role allows the SCIM provisioning application to perform resource provisioning using SCIM protocols.
+- SCIM Provisioning.
+Allows the SCIM provisioning application to perform resource provisioning using SCIM protocols.

-- SIEM Add-on: This role provides full access to all SIEM management functions in view-only mode.
+- SIEM Add-on.
+Provides full access to all SIEM management functions in view-only mode.

-- AD Connector: This role allows the AD Connector application to perform AD Connector directory synchronization.
+- AD Connector.
+Allows the AD Connector application to perform AD Connector directory synchronization.

 Working with roles